 One of the perpetual problems facing investors today is the ability to find assets with decent risk-adjusted returns without suffering a permanent capital loss.
-This issue is particularly astute amongst retail investors with a total portfolio size between 50,000 and 100,000 EUR/CHF.
+This issue is particularly astute amongst retail investors who are looking for where to invest from 50,000 to 100,000 EUR/CHF with low risk.

 Comment: I use “EUR/CHF” as this article targets primarily Swiss and EU-based readers, and Swiss Franc and Euro currencies have been relatively close to each other in value over the past decade.
 Although this material will also be useful to anyone with the stated above portfolio size.

 At this range, the amount of investable capital is significant enough to hurt investors in the event of a loss.
 The capital is likely to be the result of years of saving and frugal living.
 However, at this level, the cost of seeking professional investment advice can appear exorbitant (up to 3% of the total portfolio level).
 Investors are essentially stuck.

 It is worth going back to square one and to consider the purpose of investment: investing is to maximize real return whilst minimizing the chance of permanent capital loss.

 Real returns mean that the financial gains derived from the asset (in the form of income yield and capital appreciation) must exceed the rate of inflation.
 This will lead to an enhancement in purchasing power.